Trump Faults Spy Bosses As Break Widens Between What They Advise And What He Does

 The “intelligence people” are trained professionals who serve our nation with honor and dignity every day.
 They don’t play politics with national security — ever.
 They deserve a president’s respect, not his/her public rebuke, which only serves to help our adversaries. https://t.co/oTenRFQAaj— Michael Morell (@MichaelJMorell) January 30, 2019

-For Democrats, Trump's rebuke of the intelligence community on Wednesday followed what they've called a worrying, years-long pattern of willingness to simply discard the advice of specialists.
+For Democrats, Trump's criticism of the intelligence community on Wednesday followed what they've called a worrying, years-long pattern of willingness to simply discard the advice of specialists.

 Moreover, the insights that Coats and his colleagues have gleaned around the world come at the cost of significant effort, Senate intelligence committee Vice Chairman Mark Warner, D-Va., said on Wednesday.